Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 wlan0mon.
 The wireless interface

 --ignore-negative-one.
-Fixes the ‘fixed channel : -1’ error message
+Fixes the ‘fixed channel : -1’ error message that is sometimes encountered.

 Though if you want to carry out a direct attack against one of the clients associated with the target AP we can simply issue the following command in a second terminal while leaving the previous command running in the 1st terminal: